 I look at the door, it leads back to work: cubicles, phone calls, mind numbing stasis.
 I look back at the wave and I am confronted by danger, fear, uncertainty, refreshing sparkling pink lemonade.
 I know I’m going to be swept away by the wave.
 I guess I have to decide whether I’m going to see it coming or not.

-BIO: Jonathan Byrd says: I began writing strange, dark, and bizarre stories in the 4th grade.
+____________________________________________BIO: Jonathan Byrd says: I began writing strange, dark, and bizarre stories in the 4th grade.
 That year, I was referred to the school psychologist after writing a story mimicking Edgar Allan Poe’s The Tell-Tale Heart.
 Over the years, I have let my “sick mind” (quoted from so many authority figures) have its way with pen and paper.
 My work has been featured on the Mustache Factor, Bizarro Central, and 69 Flavors of Paranoia.

 No comments: